mankai-chow/FuzzifiED.jl/document.md

 ```
 where `LibpathFuzzifiED` points to the Path of the `.so` file

-## Implement the conserved quantities and generate the states
+## Implement the conserved quantities and generate the configurations

 `FuzzifiED` supports conserved quantities in the form of